Giant saltworks proposal threatens remarkable eastern Exmouth Gulf environment.

 We shouldn’t risk Exmouth Gulf’s globally significant environment through industrial development like this salt project.

-There is an alternative, positive future for Exmouth with many new opportunities to protect its globally significant natural and cultural heritage and the jobs it supports, and to enhance economic resilience through sustainable, nature-based economic activity.
+There is an alternative, positive future for Exmouth with many new opportunities to protect its important natural and cultural heritage and the jobs it supports, and to enhance economic resilience through sustainable, nature-based activity.

 WA Government commits to conservation reserves for Exmouth Gulf.

-The Premier, Mark McGowan, announced on 3 December 2021 that the WA Government will protect parts of Exmouth Gulf, Ningaloo, with some important conservation measures.
+The then Premier, Mark McGowan, announced on 3 December 2021 that the WA Government would protect the unique environmental and cultural values of Exmouth Gulf, Ningaloo.

 These commitments include creating a class-A reserve in the Qualing Pool area, proposed location of the Gascoyne Gateway port, and a marine park on the eastern side of the Gulf adjacent to K+S’s proposed salt works.
-This sends a clear signal that industrial development is incompatible with the unique, world-class environmental values of Exmouth Gulf.
+This announcement sent a clear signal that industrial development is incompatible with the world-class environmental values of Exmouth Gulf.

 However, there’s still much work to do.
-To date, there’s been no indication from K+S Salt and GGL that they won’t proceed with their projects.
-We need to continue to make our concerns about this proposal heard.
+To date, K+S Salt and GGL are both proceeding with their project plans seeking environmental and other approvals from the Government.
+We need to continue to make our concerns about these projects heard.
 We also need to ensure that the WA Government moves efficiently to establish the proposed conservation reserves, as well as protecting other key values of the Gulf, such as the humpback whale resting and nursing area.